Sudhanshu8257/Sudhanshu8257/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [lohanasudhanshu8257@gmail.com](mailto:lohanasudhanshu8257@gmail.com)
 * 🧠  I'm learning Dev ops
-* ⚡ Fun fact I think my eyes are like pesticides when i see code they become bug free🫡
+* ⚡ Fun fact I think my eyes are like pesticides when i see code they become bug free

 ### Skills